 “Very nice high level driver condition.
 We purchased it from a gentleman that races and restores Elans and Mini’s, he spent a number of years rebuilding this.
-Complete body off restoration, frame powder coated, engine and all systems rebuilt.
+Complete body-off restoration, frame powder coated, engine and all systems rebuilt.
 Runs, drives and looks very good.
 Colin Chapman autographed steering wheel, Jim Clark honorary Lotus Badges.

-Has upgrades of new aluminum radiator, alternator and new aluminum fuel tank.
+Has upgrades of the new aluminum radiator, alternator, and new aluminum fuel tank.
 Dash is refinished and very nice.
 It also has a nonstandard AM/FM CD (we have the original, who really cares about the radio in these).
 Knock off steel wheels with new Vredestein Sprint tires, and have the original center caps with a spanner as well.

 What doesn’t it have?
 Windshield washer and the parking brake needs adjustment and there is one small tear in the passengers seat (see picture).
 Everything else works as it should.

 Comes with wiring schematic for the newly installed loom, Brooklands Workshop Manual, and The Original Lotus Elan by Robinshaw and Ross.